Innuendo

 Written by Queen

-This track has been majorly edited for the vinyl release.
-A full two minutes have been cut, which is most of the song.
-All of Freddie's vocals are kept inplace however.
+A few tracks were edited for time on the original 1991 vinyl release of Innuendo.
+A full two minutes of Brian's guitar performance have been cut, which is most of the song.
+All of Freddie's vocals are kept in place however.

 Bijou (The eYe Version) 1:23